 I also enabled logging to make my graphs work properly.
 If you’re running a bunch of different servers on your Raspberry Pi, or if it’s an old model, you can shut off logging to free up a bit more memory.

 You will want to disable logging if you’re using Pi-hole with a VPN in order to protect your privacy.
 Pi-hole keeps real-time logs of which sites it blocks, and which ones are allowed through, in order to generate usage graphs–and these logs aren’t encrypted.

 The installation will begin using the settings you chose.
-You can watch its progress in the console, but if you’re using a stock Raspbian build it will complete successfully.
+You can watch its progress in the console, but if you’re using a stock Raspberry Pi OS build it will complete successfully.

 Before you click Ok to finish the installation, it’s a good idea to bookmark the link to Pi-hole’s web interface on your computer.

 Pi-hole will block mobile ads as soon as it’s installed, but I like to make a few changes on the web console to increase security and reliability.

 Start by opening the web interface and logging in.
 You’ll need to access it using the URL you were shown at the end of the installation.
 In my case, the web interface is at http://10.0.0.2/admin but your network may be different.